 In this section, we shall look at some of the different ways or forms in which data can be represented as a part of Data Visualization.

-- Pivot Table: Useful in summarizing large amount of data, while at the same time highlighting the critical information.
+Pivot Table: Useful in summarizing large amounts of data, while at the same time highlighting the critical information.
 Each cell in the table represents a unique data point.

 Data Visualization Examples